ISO 26262-Compliant Safety Analysis Methods

 1. Qualitative Safety Analyses in Hardware Design Phase

-In the hardware design phase, we combine the application of various safety analysis techniques.
-On the one hand, there is the qualitative safety analysis of the hardware design.
-For example, qualitative FTA methods help us to identify the causes of failures and the effects of hardware failures.
-For safety-relevant hardware components or hardware units, qualitative FMEA helps us to identify different types of failures, in particular which are safety failures, which are single-point failures or residual failures, and which are multi-point failures.
-Similarly, according to the specification recommendations of the ISO 26262R standard, we need to use a combination of deductive and inductive analysis methods for safety analyses.
+In the hardware design phase, various safety analysis techniques are applied in combination.
+One aspect is qualitative safety analysis of the hardware design.
+For example, the qualitative FTA method aids in identifying the causes of failures and the effects of faults.
+For safety-related hardware components/parts, the qualitative FMEA method helps to identify different types of faults, particularly whose classified as safe faults, single-point failures or residual failures, and multi-point failures.
+Similarly, according to the recommendations of the ISO 26262 standard, it is suggested to use a combination of deductive and inductive analysis methods for safety analyses.

 2. Quantitative Safety Analyses in Hardware Design Phase